How to Fix No stream Available Kodi Error With 3 Simple Working Methods

 Have a full cache can be a big problem, particularly with devices with a small amount of memory and RAM like the Amazon Firestick.
 These devices are great because they are cheap, but they lack disk space.

 Every program you watch on Kodi is cached to disk.
 This means over time your disk gets full of old shows and needs to be cleared.
-The same way you would clear the cache on your internet browser.
+In the same way, you would clear the cache on your internet browser.

 Follow these steps to clear cache and providers, give your system a clean slate to start again at maximum speed and space: